Atlas Wrestling

 You will be redirected to WrestlingIQ to register.

-Our goal is to keep costs low and accessible while covering the basics like practice space, equipment, and insurance.
-We want to keep the club running strong for every wrestler.
+Our goal is to keep wrestling accessible by keeping costs as low as possible while covering the basics like practice space, equipment, and insurance.
+We want to keep the club running strong for every wrestler and every family who wants to be part of it.

-We also offer scholarships and flexible options, because we never want money to be the reason a child can't wrestle.
-Our nonprofit organization fundraises to help cover the cost for families when they need it.
+We also offer scholarships and flexible options because we never want money to be the reason a child cannot wrestle.
+Through fundraising and community support, our nonprofit helps cover costs for families when they need it so more kids have the opportunity to step on the mat.

 Coach peal